papum20/unibo__projects__ranflood-SAFARI/README.md

 When launching ansible alone, if the playbook is stuck on some hosts (e.g. `windows` group), it may be due to the fact that their network interfaces were disabled previously by the playbook: connect from proxmox or recreate them.

+Ranflood 0.7-beta will throw an error for missing `vcruntime140_1.dll` : run the installer from https://learn.microsoft.com/it-it/cpp/windows/latest-supported-vc-redist?view=msvc-170

 ## Files

 *	`ansible/` : ansible playbooks executed on the remote machines